Last Updated: Oct. 15, 2020

-Prior to arrival each day, all parents/families will be required to complete a standardized, digital health screening tool provided by the district.
+Prior to arrival each day, all staff members and parents/families are required to complete a standardized, digital health screening tool provided by the district.
 This requires parents to check their child’s temperature each morning.
-If the student’s temperature is 100.0 F or greater, or if they are exhibiting other symptoms of COVID-19, they will not be able to come to school.
+If the individual’s temperature is 100.0° F or greater, or if they are exhibiting other symptoms of COVID-19, they will not be able to come to school.
 The screening tool also includes questions designed to assess for risk of exposure to COVID-19.
+If you are home sick, please complete the online screening to alert the school.
 Students that were not screened at home will need to have their temperature checked upon arrival at school by the nurse or designee.

 For Students/Staff with COVID-19 diagnosis with lab test: